-The Procurement Department was once again honored with the 2023 Achievement of Excellence in Procurement Award from the National Procurement Institute for the sixth consecutive year.
+The Procurement Department was once again honored with the 2024 Achievement of Excellence in Procurement Award from the National Procurement Institute for the seventh consecutive year.
 This annual program recognizes procurement organizations that embrace innovation, professionalism, productivity, leadership, and e-procurement functions that result in excellence.
-The District was one of only ten transit authorities out of 194 total agencies across the United States and Canada to receive the award.
+The District was one of only seven transit authorities out of 196 total agencies across the United States and Canada to receive the award.

-For this first half of the fiscal year, the Department has negotiated savings of greater than \$110K, solicited and executed 68 contracts, and issued more than 3000 purchase orders.
-In addition to our core duties, the Procurement team administers the District's pCard program with approximately 123 cardholders with an average of \$2.8 million in annual spending and over \$30K in program rebates this calendar year, as well as manages the District's surplus sales program.
+For this fiscal year, the Department has negotiated savings of greater than \$525K, solicited and executed 130 contracts, and issued more than 6,300 purchase orders.
+In addition to our core duties, the Procurement team administers the District's pCard program with approximately 130 cardholders with an average of \$3.6 million in annual spending and over \$33K in program rebates, as well as manages the District's surplus sales program generating almost \$80K in revenue.